 Keyword difficulty is another metric in most SEO tools that appears under varying names.
 Like domain authority, it’s usually a score out of 100, with higher scores indicating increased difficulty in ranking for a specific term.

 Depending on the tool, keyword difficulty generally evaluates domain authority, backlink profiles, the number of competing domains, and various other factors to reach a given score.
-All of these things impact how many backlinks you need to achieve the top result in search engines.
-Looking for keywords with lower difficulty ratings is a viable strategy to get more traffic until your website’s backlink profile grows.
+All of these things impact exactly how many backlinks you need to achieve the top result in search engines.
+Looking for keywords with lower difficulty ratings is a viable strategy to get more search traffic until your website’s backlink count grows.

 The way you check keyword difficulty depends on the tool you’re using: